mozilla-lockbox/mozilla-lockbox.github.io/architecture/data-storage.md

 ### Storing Derived Keys

-The two derived keys ("enc key" and "hash salt"), while not used directly to encrypt data, do increase the success chances of attacks if stored on the user's devices in the clear.
+The two derived keys ("enc key" and "salt key"), while not used directly to encrypt data, do increase the success chances of attacks if stored on the user's devices in the clear.
 The document ["Lockbox Secure Device Storage"][lockbox-secure-device-storage] provides a more complete discussion of options and approaches.

 For the "enc key", storing this exposes the user's items to the attacker.
 The best mitigation is to never store the encryption key.
 The next best is restricting access -- ideally to only the specific application instance for the target user: